Oire/Osst/README.md

 * `setExpirationDate(DateTimeImmutable $expirationDate)` — Set expiration time for the token as a [DateTimeImmutable](https://www.php.net/manual/en/class.datetimeimmutable.php) object.
 Returns `$this` for chainability.
 * `tokenIsExpired()` — Check if the token is expired.
 Returns `true` if the token has already expired, `false` otherwise.
 * `getTokenType()` — Get the type for the current token.
 Returns integer if the token type was set before, or null if the token has no type.
-* `setTokenType(?int $tokenType)` — Set the type for the current token, as integer or null.
+* `setTokenType(int|null $tokenType)` — Set the type for the current token, as integer or null.
 Returns `$this` for chainability.
 * `getAdditionalInfo()` — Get additional info for the token.
 Returns string or null, if additional info was not set before.
-* `setAdditionalInfo(?string $additionalInfo, ?string $encryptionKey = null)` — Set additional info for the current token.
+* `setAdditionalInfo(string|null $additionalInfo, string|null $encryptionKey = null)` — Set additional info for the current token.
 If the `$encryptionKey` parameter is not empty, tries to encrypt the additional information using the [Colloportus](https://github.com/Oire/Colloportus) library.
 Returns `$this` for chainability.
 * `persist()` — Store the token into the database.
 Returns `$this` for chainability.
 * `invalidateToken(bool $deleteToken = false)` — Invalidate the current token after it is used.
-If the `$deleteToken` parameter is set to `true`, the token will be deleted from the databased.
+If the `$deleteToken` parameter is set to `true`, the token will be deleted from the database, and `getToken()` will return `null`.
 If it is set to `false` (default), the expiration time for the token will be updated and set to a value in the past.
 The method returns no value.
-* `clearExpiredTokens(PDO $dbConnection)` — Delete all expired tokens from the database.
+* `static clearExpiredTokens(PDO $dbConnection)` — Delete all expired tokens from the database.
 As it is a static method, it receives the database connection as a PDO object.
 Returns the number of deleted tokens, as integer.

 ## Contributing